deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 All of us live in a bubble which we incorrectly perceive as “normal”

 If you don't like something, **change it**.
 If you can't change it, change your **attitude**. -- Maya Angelou

+A man always has two reasons for doing anything, A good reason and the real reason -- J.P.
+Morgan

+The flame that burns twice as bright, burns half as long